moooozi/VR-Motion-Interpreter/README.md

 ## Overview

 VR Step Recognition is a project aimed at recognizing and analyzing steps in a virtual reality environment.
-This project leverages advanced machine learning algorithms to accurately detect and interpret user movements.
+This project leverages machine learning algorithms to accurately detect and interpret user movements.

 ## Features

 - Real-time motion-based step detection using pre-trained model.
 - Record steps and motion timeline and export it as CSV file.
-- Train machine learning models using one or many pre-recorded timelines (CSV files).
+- Train machine learning models using timelines (CSV files).
 - Replay timeline (CSV file) in Unity.

 ## Installation for Windows